asmaier/mostly-harmless/mostly-harmless.md

 - \int_V \phi \frac{\partial}{\partial t}\rho dV.
 \end{split}\end{aligned}$$

-The first term on the right hand side can be transformed with Gauss's theorem to a surface integral.
+The first term on the right hand side can be transformed with Gauss’s theorem to a surface integral.
 Again this surface integral is zero because on the surface of the fluid the velocity $$v_i,v_j=0$$.
 So we are left with